Kclamberth/LFInstaller/README.md

 This script also tells you whether the application successfully installed or not, and cleans up the trash files left behind from the install.

 A log file is created and contains info from the installation process of each application.
 Useful for debugging purposes.
+Located in "/var/log/kcl_apps.log".